YuriAzathoth/RapidEngine/README.md

 # RapidEngine
-Experimental fast and cache-friendly C game engine (Abandoned)
+Experimental fast and cache-friendly C game engine (Abandoned).

+This is a first attempt to write a game engine.